trinodb/trino/presto-docs/src/main/sphinx/connector/kudu.rst

 This defines a hash partitioning with the columns ``col1`` and ``col2`` distributed over 4 partitions.

-To define two separate hash partition groups use also the second pair of table properties named ``partition_by_second_hash_columns`` and ``partition_by_second_hash_buckets``.
+To define two separate hash partition groups, also use the second pair of table properties named ``partition_by_second_hash_columns`` and ``partition_by_second_hash_buckets``.